devsu/docker-tao/README.md

 2. Modify the `tao/docker-compose.yml` and `tao/nginx` according to your needs.
 3. Then just run `docker-compose up` from the `tao` folder.

-Then just head to http://localhost to start installation
+Then just head to http://localhost to start installation.

 At installation make sure that you choose the following folder to store data: `/var/lib/tao/data`.
 As you can see in `php-fpm/Dockerfile`, a volume has been defined for this folder.